TZombies

 As you can see, the call is pretty straightforward. tid is the token id we just declared, tow is the recipient address (here Alice again) and nbt is the amount of tokens we want to mint.
 Note that since it's token id 1, we need to send 2ꜩ with the transaction, with the parameter --amount.

-We will cover a more efficient way of deploying and testing our contracts in the Better Testing section.
+We will cover a more efficient way of deploying and testing our contracts in the section.